DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

 ### Security premise
 <a name="security-premise"></a>

-You should create the secret that is be used for your Agents to communicate with the Datadog Cluster Agent.
+We strongly recommend the usage of a secret to authenticate your Agents when communicating with the Datadog Cluster Agent.
-You must modify the value in [the dca-secret.yaml](/manifests/cluster-agent/dca-secret.yaml) then create it:
+You must modify the value of the secret in [the dca-secret.yaml](/manifests/cluster-agent/dca-secret.yaml) then create it:

 `kubectl create -f manifests/cluster-agent/dca-secret.yaml`

-Will yield:
+yields:

 ```
 kubectl get secret datadog-auth-token